mikemartin/coatesgroup/content/collections/products/outdoor-digital-menu-board.md

       -
         id: ll4om391
         title: 'Dynamic Messaging'
-        text: 'When powered by our SwitchboardTM CMS, menu content and promotional messaging become dynamic, evolving when and how you need them to.'
+        text: 'When powered by our Switchboard™ CMS, menu content and promotional messaging become dynamic, evolving when and how you need them to.'
         icon: products_dynamic_messaging
       -
         id: ll4om45u
         title: 'Immersive Ordering'
-        text: 'Enabled by SwitchboardTM our menu board solution features a customer order display, suggestive selling, and personalised content.'
+        text: 'Enabled by Switchboard™ our menu board solution features a customer order display, suggestive selling, and personalised content.'
         icon: products_immersive_ordering
       -
         id: ll4om4qs